Skip to main content

 Pair Two: The Wilderness War and A Cloud Called Bhura

-In our second pairing for this edition of the literary exchange, we will look at groups of children exploring ways of overcoming the effects of environmental destruction around them.
-Fuzaila from Ashoka will talk with Friederike and Abigail from Bath Spa.
+In our second pairing for this edition of the literary exchange, we looked at groups of children exploring ways of overcoming the effects of environmental destruction around them.
+Fuzaila from Ashoka talked with Friederike and Abigail from Bath Spa.
+Their full conversation is now live on the Literature Across Borders YouTube channel

 Images of book covers The Wilderness War and A Cloud called Bhura